Marsh family tree The Marsh family tree Marsh family tree

 Richards Baptismal 'son of Richard' London 1686-1771

-Bean Nickname - bene, ME 'pleasant genial & kindly' or OE bean grower or seller; nickname 'of small value' London?
+Bean Nickname - bene, ME 'pleasant genial and kindly' or OE bean grower or seller; nickname 'of small value' London? late 1600s?

 Taylor Occupational - the tailor North Yorks 1622-1710